 The society began by screening its programme in the Gaiety cinema and went on to showcase films in venues all over Sligo including the Hawk’s Well Theatre, the Glasshouse Hotel, the Yeats Memorial Building, IT Sligo and the Teacher’s Centre (now the ETB).

 While the film programme was a form of entertainment for local people, the ambition of the committee was to also encourage an appreciation of the art of cinema.

 This was fulfilled with the establishment of the RTC (IT Sligo) in 1970, when a group of film enthusiasts emerged and took over the running of SFS.
 Many of these members still serve on the committee today and are joined by several new members.

 Today, Sligo Film Society operates a weekly film night over two seasons from September to December and January to April, usually (but not always) showing 14 titles per season.

-Patrick Curley, Edel Doherty (Chair), Pat Doherty (Treasurer), Erin Fox, Dave Gunne, Denise Haugh (Secretary), Jack Lynch (PRO), Ruairi McCann, Justin McCarthy, Hans Wieland.
+Patrick Curley, Edel Doherty, Pat Doherty (Treasurer), Erin Fox, Lorna Golden, Dave Gunne, Denise Haugh (Secretary), Jack Lynch (PRO), Ruairi McCann, Justin McCarthy, Dee Walsh, Hans Wieland (Chair).